Welcome to Our New Website!

 Our daily timetable features short group sessions interspersed with quality time for the children to explore their environment.

 Communication and Language development is key.
 The children have the opportunity everyday to talk and to develop new language.
-This is achieved through play and our carefully planned provision as well as through adult led initiatives such as Wellcomm (in our nursery), Drawing Club and Read Write Inc.
+This is achieved through play and our carefully planned provision as well as through adult led initiatives such as ShREC, Wellcomm, Drawing Club and Read Write Inc.

 We value the role that parents, carers and families play in the learning journey of our children.
 We use Class Dojo as a way of communicating with families, sending photos and observations of special moments and sharing our learning to encourage families to support the child’s learning at home.
 Families are invited to be part of their child’s learning regularly and we ensure that we are available to meet parents and carers at the beginning and the end of every day.